jknaresh/django_generic_api/README.md

 ```
 ---

-## Account activation API
+## Account Activation API

-- As registration is done, user recieves a link in their email.
+- After completing the registration, the user receives an activation link via email.
-- To activate the account, click on the link to activate the user.
+- To activate the account, the user must click on the link, which will finalize the activation process.

 ### Method:
 ```bash